bwagner2-git/bwagner2-git.github.io/lab5.md

   }
 ```
 <br>
-I added in the while(1) within the loop function so that I could capture startTime right before entering the infinite loop.
+I added the while(1) within the loop function so that I could capture startTime right before entering the infinite loop.

 ### 5960 Extra Questions
 1. The motors do not respond very quickly to changes in the signal.
 The analog write generates a PWM signal that acts as a sort of pseudo analog signal for the motor, and a higher frequency PWM signal is not going to provide any benefits as the steps are already unoticeable.
-The motor is an sense acts as a sort of low pass filter.
+The motor in a sense acts as a low pass filter.
 2. I discovered during this part of the lab that having delay() statements inside of a BLE portion of your program seems to break it.
 I suspected that there was some sort of timeout occuring so I came up with my own version of delay shown below where I use central.connected() to PING the other side of the BLE connection throughout the delay.
-This is shown below.
+This is shown below and seems to be a solution.
 <br>
 ```
 startTime=millis();